Threads (1984 film): Plot

 As the Sheffield council's efforts to maintain order fail, they slowly suffocate in their bunker, which is buried under the rubble of Sheffield Town Hall.
 Meanwhile, Ruth flees her shelter after her grandmother dies, discovering that society has collapsed over the course of nine days.
-Due to dangers posed by fallout, rescue efforts and attempts to control fires are halted; local authority has broken down, martial law has been implemented and survivors are left to fend for themselves.
+Because of dangers posed by fallout, rescue efforts and attempts to control fires are halted; local authority has broken down, martial law has been implemented and survivors are left to fend for themselves.
 Ruth visits Jimmy's house, finding his mother's corpse.
-She takes Jimmy's bird-watching book and searches for him at the local hospital, which is under-equipped and overwhelmed by hundreds of wounded civilians.
-By the time she returns home, her parents have been killed by looters.
+She takes Jimmy's Handbook of Foreign Birds as a keepsake, then visits the hospital, which is under-equipped and overwhelmed by hundreds of wounded civilians.
+By the time Ruth returns home, her parents have been killed by looters.

 With food becoming scarce as a result of looting and fires, Ruth travels west to the countryside near Buxton.
 Food soon becomes the only form of currency as nuclear winter causes a severely diminished harvest and mass starvation.
 Ruth briefly reunites with Bob as the two reach Buxton, where local authorities unsuccessfully attempt to convince the residents to house refugees.
-She later gives birth to her daughter alone in an abandoned barn, while a chained dog howls at her.
+She later gives birth to her daughter alone in an abandoned barn while a chained dog snarls at her outside.
 One year later, sunlight levels have mostly returned to normal, though damage to the ozone layer means that higher UV levels have increased the risks of cataracts and skin cancer.

-A decade later, Britain's surviving population has dropped to between 4–11 million people – similar to the Middle Ages – and the country remains devastated.
+A decade later, Britain's surviving population has dropped to an estimated 4 to 11 million – similar to that of the Middle Ages – and the country remains devastated.
 Ruth and her daughter Jane work in the fields with other survivors, cultivating crops by hand.
-Due to the absence of organised schooling, fetal radiation exposure, and the elective mutism of many adult survivors, many children born after the war, including Jane, speak non-standard English.
+Because of the elective mutism of many adult survivors, foetal radiation exposure, and the absence of organised schooling, many children born after the war, including Jane, speak non-standard English.
 Ruth dies in bed, prematurely aged and blinded by cataracts.
-She is survived by her daughter, Jane, who stands by her bed as she dies.
-Jane responds with apathy to her mother's death and takes the last of her possessions, leaving behind Jimmy's bird-watching book, which Ruth had still kept with her.
+Jane watches her mother die, responding with apathy and taking the last of Ruth's possessions, leaving behind Jimmy's bird book, which Ruth has kept.

 Three years later, industry resumes via limited steam power, although the population still lives in squalor.
-Jane and two boys are caught stealing food.
-One of the boys is shot dead, while Jane and the other boy engage in a struggle for food that degenerates into sex.
-Jane gives birth months later in a makeshift hospital, where the nurse wraps the silent baby in a bloody sheet and gives it to Jane, who looks at it in horror.
+Jane and two young men are caught stealing food; one of the men is shot dead while the other flees with Jane.
+They start to fight over who gets to eat first before their struggle degenerates into sex.
+Jane later gives birth in a makeshift hospital, where the nurse wraps the silent baby in a bloody sheet and gives it to Jane, who looks at it in horror.